gianfrancopapa/flutter-firebase-starter/README.md

 - models: here you can find your domain which represents abstractions of the real world.
 - repository: the repository layer provides a more object-oriented view of the persistence layer.
 - screens: all the screens of the app goes here, it is the UI layer.
-- services: here you can find abstractions of all the third-party services that we use across the app, like persistance, notifications, etc.
+- services: here you can find abstractions of all the third-party services that we use across the app, like persistence, notifications, etc.
 - utils: helper functions that we use across the app.
 - widgets: in the widget folder lives purely UI components.
 We have reusable components as well as widgets that are coupled to a particular screen.
 - app: responsible to inflate widgets, initiate process among other stuff.